jnwiegers/predict_detection_zones/README.md

 ## Features

 The script allows users to:
-1. **Estimate EDD and EDA for species without sufficient detection data** using mixed-effects models (scenario 1 (and 3)).
+1. **Estimate EDD and EDA for species without sufficient detection data** using mixed-effects models (manuscript scenario 1).
-3. **Combine limited empirical measurements with model-based predictions** to improve estimates for rare species (scenario 2).
+2. **Combine limited empirical measurements with model-based predictions** to improve estimates for rare species (scenario 2).

 ---